-Many companies have faced unprecedented business changes at some point in 2020 – from adapting to completely new markets as sales shifted or disappeared overnight to navigating massive disruptions in supply chains.
-Given this challenging new world, sustainability teams are faced with three major questions:
+Many companies have faced unprecedented business changes since 2020 – from adapting to entirely new markets as sales shifted or disappeared overnight to navigating massive disruptions in supply chains.
+Given this challenging new world, sustainability teams face three major questions:

 - How might their role within their company change in light of COVID-19?

-- How can they continue to make progress on their company’s sustainability goals, and
+- How can they continue to make progress on their company’s sustainability goals?

 - How might their priorities shift to adapt to this new normal?

-Sustainability teams are comprised of forward-thinking leaders who know that in today’s world, sustainability goals are crucial to meeting business goals.
+Sustainability teams are comprised of forward-thinking leaders who know that sustainability goals are crucial to meeting business goals in today’s interconnected world.
 However, COVID-19 has dramatically changed the business environment.
 As a result, we’re seeing that the business cases that sustainability teams made prior to 2020 are being reexamined and updated to reflect the current state of the world.